dsih-artpark/disease-dashboard-v2/README.md

 - The redirect URI for a given domain, say `example.com` will be `https://example.com/google-login-redirect`. `http` may be used instead of `https` only for localhost, and only if `ENV_TYPE` is set to `dev`.

 #### 2.3.
 Configure Tenants
-A tenant class is provided under `config.py` to use as the super class to define tenants.
+A `Tenant` class is provided under `config.py` to use as the super class to define tenants.
+This file also contains the description of the configuration options available for each tenant.
 All subclasses of `config.Tenant` which are placed inside the `tenants/` directory will be used as Tenants.
+In addition to this, tenant logos need to be placed under `static/tenant_logos/`.
+For each tenant there needs to be a logo with the file name `<tenant_id>.png` and a favicon with the file name `<tenant_id>_favicon.png`.

 #### 2.4.
 Import Regions
 The dashboard works on the basis of hierarchical regions - which could be states, districts, villages, muncipalities, wards, etc. The dashboard can import regions from a CSV file with the following headers: